AntoineAugusti/laravel-easyrec/README.md

 	- `MONTH`: most viewed items within the last month
 	- `ALL` (default): if no value or this value is given, the most viewed items of all time will be shown.
 - `$withProfile`: If this parameter is set to `true` the result contains an additional element `profileData` with the item profile.
 Default value to `false`.

+#### Errors
+If an error occurs, an exception `Antoineaugusti\LaravelEasyrec\Exceptions\EasyrecException` will be thrown with one of the following code and message:
+- code 299: `Wrong APIKey/Tenant combination!`
+- code 300: `Item does not exist!`
+- code 912: `Operation failed! itemType XXX not found for tenant YYY`

 #### Most viewed items
 Shows items that were viewed most by all users